Kurt Becher: In Hungary

-Kastner himself was eventually the defendant in a trial in which the Jerusalem District Court found that he was complicit in the Nazi murder of 740,000 Hungarian Jews, and had "sold his soul to the devil".
-The court found that Kastner collaborated with the Nazis' extermination of the Jews in Hungary, and by saving the war criminal Kurt Becher from its penalty.
-Kastner was subsequently assassinated in Israel in March 1957.
-The Supreme Court of Israel overturned the judgment against Kastner in 1958, except for the section exonerating Becher, whose status as a war criminal was determined in a 35-page decision, the Supreme Court ruled that Kastner's affidavit was perjurious, as Kastner had known of Becher's activities during the war.
+Kasztner was the plaintiff in a trial in which the Jerusalem District Court found that he was complicit in the Nazi murder of 740,000 Hungarian Jews, and had "sold his soul to the devil".
+The court found that Kasztner collaborated with the Nazis' extermination of the Jews in Hungary, and by saving the war criminal Kurt Becher from its penalty.
+Kasztner was subsequently assassinated in Israel in March 1957.
+The Supreme Court of Israel overturned the judgment against Kasztner in 1958, except for the section exonerating Becher, whose status as a war criminal was determined in a 35-page decision; the Supreme Court ruled that Kasztner's affidavit was perjurious, as Kasztner had known of Becher's activities during the war.

 The Becher Deposit was eventually sold for $55,000, far less than its estimated value.
 Some of the discrepancy was due to the hyperinflation which made the Hungarian pengő worthless after the war, but the Hungarian officials had already confiscated most of the cash and foreign currency held by Jews, so most passengers paid "in the form of jewelry, gold (gold jewelry, gold bullions and Napoleon gold), platinum, precious stones, and other valuables."
 Dagobert Arian of the Jewish Agency suggested that Becher had hidden most of his loot before he was captured, and that this explained the difference.

 Historian Yehuda Bauer writes that Becher is known to have had specific Jewish treasures in his possession, which came from payments made to him by the Aid and Rescue Committee, and from property he had confiscated in Hungary.
 Of the luggage that made up the Becher Deposit, Becher gave one case to Moshe Schweiger (an associate of Rudolf Kastner), who had been released from Mauthausen specifically to take possession of the case.
 On 24 May 1945, Subsection B of the 215th American Counter Intelligence Corps (CIC) detachment found 18.7 pounds of gold, 4.4 pounds of platinum, and some jewelry hidden under beds in a house Becher had been living in, and on 30 May, the suitcase Becher had given to Schweiger was handed over to the CIC.
 On 25 June some other Jewish refugees Becher had been using as couriers handed in gold and paper shares.

 Postwar activities

-After the war, Becher became a prosperous businessman in Bremen.
-He was the president of many corporations, including the Cologne-Handel Gesellschaft, which did extensive business with the Israeli government.
+After the war, Becher was spared prosecution primarily through the testimony of Kasztner, his negotiating partner from his time in Budapest.
+He later became a prosperous businessman in Bremen.
+Becher was the president of many corporations, including the Cologne-Handel Gesellschaft, which did extensive business with the Israeli government.

 By 1960 he was one of the wealthiest men in West Germany, with estimated assets of US$30 million.
 He came to public attention once again in 1961 when he served as a witness for the prosecution during the trial in Jerusalem of SS officer Adolf Eichmann.
 He provided his testimony from his home in Germany, because he was unwilling to travel to Israel.
 He reportedly died a wealthy man.